peterlamar/engineering-leader/README.md

 getting a culture to change to one that continually updates documentation (and automation) is one of those factors that separate great development teams from merely good development teams.

+## Self service tools and infrastructure

+Enabling engineers with self service tools and infrastructure (cloud) is an enormous benefit.
+Non developers often don't think through the waste that can be triggered by making engineers submit a form and get a resource async vs an instant self service.
+It is quite literally days and weeks in the former case to seconds in the later.
+Compound this with human nature in that the engineer is not going to drop everything once the resource is granted days later and utilize it.
+Once a few of these form submitting processes add up (after all, no single raindrop feels responsible for the flood) and its quite understandable to see how unproductive large enterprise engineering teams can become compared to similar teams in a startup and developing solely in cloud.

 ## Eng Light Reading